BSc (Hons) Agricultural Business Management

 You will attend networking events, gain contacts through our alumni network, and have the opportunity to take part in a range of trips and activities to broaden your perspective.

-After graduating you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership, and the Institute of Enterprise and Entrepreneurs (IOEE) Professional Diploma in Enterprise and Entrepreneurship.
+After graduating you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership.
 Also, annual membership to CMI is free for one year after graduation.

 In the second year of the degree programme, you will apply and develop your expertise during a 15-week work placement.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will also develop your confidence and make a range of industry contacts.